-2 In the Settings window for Outflow locate the Boundary Selection section and select boundaries 2, 8, 12 and 13 only.
+- In the Physics toolbar click Boundaries and select Outflow. - 2 In the Settings window for Outflow locate the Boundary Selection section and select boundaries 2, 8, 12, and 13 only.
 This corresponds to the bottom and right boundaries.

-Concentration 1
+Concentration I

-- I On the Physics toolbar click Boundaries and select Concentration. - 2 In the Settings window for Concentration locate the Boundary Selection section.
-Select Boundary 5 only. - 3 In the Concentration section select all three check boxes. - In the $c{0,c_a}$ text field, enter c0. - In the $c{0,c}$ as text field, keep the default 0. - In the c0,c\asn text field, keep the default 0.
+- In the Physics toolbar click Boundaries and select Concentration. - 2 In the Settings window for Concentration locate the Boundary Selection section.
+Select Boundary 5 only. - 3 In the Concentration section select all three check boxes. - In the $c{0,c}$ a text field, enter co. - In the $c{0,\mathrm{c}}$ asx text field, keep the default 0. - In the $c{0,c}$ as text field, keep the default 0.